konradrydzak/Sudoku/readme.md

 check the current state and show a solved board calculated by the algorithm.
 Website also provides a place to input your own sudoku board to check if you're doing it right and even show a solved board if possible.

-You can preview the app at: https://learning-sudoku-project.herokuapp.com/sudoku
+You can preview the app at: https://sudoku-vsea.onrender.com/sudoku

+~~https://learning-sudoku-project.herokuapp.com/sudoku~~ _(Heroku stops offering free tier on starting November 28, 2022)_

 ## Setup